ChannelWatch: The Complete Monitoring Dashboard for Channels DVR

 • Channels DVR server

-• At least one notification service configured (Pushover, Discord, Telegram, etc.)
+• At least one notification service if you want alerts outside the dashboard

 :hammer_and_wrench: v0.8 Development Starting Soon